FarronF/limerick-council-meetings/meetings/2017/05/17-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 27th April 2017.md

 District write to the Minister for Housing, Planning, Community and Local Government calling

-on him to allow Local Authorities, based on their experience, to use their discretion in how--- 3
+on him to allow Local Authorities, based on their experience, to use their discretion in how
+---
+3

 they apply, or not apply, requirements in relation to the percentage of social and affordable